-- For paddling when it is dark (additional equipment): White light and flares
+- For paddling when it is dark (additional equipment): USCG requires white light.
+Headlights ok.
+Flares optional.

-- Before the paddle begins, please advise trip leaders (privately) of potential medical issues such as use of nitoroglycerine, epipens, insulin, bronchial inhalers or other medial needs.
+- Before the paddle begins, please advise trip leaders (privately) of potential medical issues such as use of nitroglycerine, EpiPens, insulin, bronchial inhalers or other medial needs.
 Trip leaders will need to know where supporting medication is stored.
 During the paddle, also advise a trip leader if you are having problems while paddling.

 - Please understand that Trip Leaders may deny trip participation to people that they believe do not have the correct equipment, skills or conditioning to make a safe trip.